Johnny1188/learning-to-optimize/README.md

 ## Results

-Deviations from the geometric constraints on gradients of the loss wrt the optimizee's parameters that arise from symmetries in the network architecture are shown below.
-All plots are for the same optimizee (a 2-layer MLP with Softmax at the output layer and different activation functions at the hidden layer - ReLU if no other is specified).
+Below are shown deviations from the geometric constraints on gradients of the loss wrt the optimizee's parameters that arise from symmetries in the network architecture.
+All plots are for optimizees (MLPs) with 1 hidden layer (ReLU if no other is specified) and Softmax in the output layer.
+For the scale symmetry, additional Batch normalization is added (affine=True, track_running_stats=False) before the ReLU activation function.
 Theory behind it can be found in [Neural Mechanics: Symmetry and Broken Conservation Laws in Deep Learning Dynamics](https://arxiv.org/abs/2012.04728).

 ### Rescale symmetry (ReLU, Leaky ReLU, Linear, etc.)